GCS: Generalized Cache Coherence For Efficient Synchronization: : A Implementation

-At a first glance, the cache directory appears to be a good location for the wait queue --- its central location simplifies consistency issues for concurrent updates and makes it accessible from any compute blade in half a round-trip.
-However, the queue requires a non-trivial amount of already scant storage and processing resources for enqueue and dequeue operations.
-On the other hand, while a shared memory realization suffers none of the resource constraints, it requires additional coherence traffic --- against main goal of eliminating unnecessary network traffic for better performance.
+At first glance, the cache directory appears to be a good location for the wait queue --- its central location simplifies consistency issues for concurrent updates and makes it accessible from any compute blade in half a round-trip.
+However, the queue requires a non-trivial amount of already scant storage and processing resources at the switch for enqueue and dequeue operations.
+On the other hand, while a realization at the memory blades suffers none of the resource constraints, it incurs additional network delays to communicate with the memory blade for each cache-coherence transaction --- defeating our main goal of eliminating unnecessary network traffic for better performance.

 Placing the wait queue at the compute blades circumvents both the resource limitations of a switch-based realization and the performance overheads of a shared memory realization.
-However, one challenge that remains is maintaining consistency for the queue when multiple compute blades concurrently want to enqueue or dequeue requests on a particular cache line's queue.
-Specifically, if multiple compute blades currently hold the cache line, then how do we maintain a consistent view of the queue across them in the presence of concurrent requests?
-Moreover, the set of compute blades that hold the cache line can change over time, necessitating a change of ownership for the corresponding wait queue.
+However, one challenge that remains is to minimize network delays to facilitate the change in ownership of the cache line, which might require moving the queue itself.
+In particular, when a compute blade releases a cache line, the next request for the cache line in the queue should ideally be processed without any network delays.
+A straightforward solution is to ensure the wait queue is present at the cache line's current owner(s) (\ie, either the single exclusive writer or multiple concurrent readers).
+However, this leads to another challenge: if multiple compute blades (readers) hold the cache line, the wait queue must be replicated across all readers so that they all can locally dequeue the next request, requiring a mechanism to ensure consistency across the replicated queues.
+The problem is further exacerbated when the set of compute blades (readers) that hold the cache line change over time.